spookyuser/webext-zustand/README.md

 npm install webext-zustand
 ```

-- Create a store based on https://github.com/pmndrs/zustand.
-- You can create a store either reactive way or vanilla.
+- Create a store using Zustand (https://github.com/pmndrs/zustand).
+You can create a store using either the reactive (`create`) or vanilla (`createStore`) approach.
-- Wrap the store with `wrapStore`.
-Import the store from the background.
+- Wrap the store with `wrapStore` from `webext-zustand`.
+  - This allows the store to be shared between the background script and other parts of the extension.
+- In the background script (`background.ts`):
-- You should await for the store to connect to the background.
+  - You must either subscribe to the store using `store.subscribe()` or wait for the `applicationStoreReadyPromise` to resolve before accessing the store.
+  - This ensures that the store is properly initialized and ready for use.
+- In the popup or content script (using ReactDOM):
+  - Import the store and the `storeReadyPromise` from the store module.
+  - Await the `storeReadyPromise` using `.then()` before rendering your React component.
+  - This ensures that the store is connected to the background and ready to be used in your component.

 That's it!
 Now your store is available from everywhere.